Sajiyah-Salat/nginx-example/README.md

 6) Expose the app as a Kubernetes service: `kubectl expose deployment reddit-clone-deployment --type=NodePort --port=5000`
 7) Create an Ingress resource: `kubectl apply -f ingress.yml`

+8) Test Ingress DNS for the app:
+Test Ingress by typing this command: curl http://domain.com/test